A multi-material transport problem with arbitrary marginals: Multi-material transport problem

 where we denoted $\tau^+_h$ and $\tau^-_\ell$ the unit vectors obtained normalizing $y_h$ and $x_\ell$ respectively (or $0$ if the corresponding point is the origin) and by $S^+_h$ and $S^-_\ell$ the segments joining $y_h$ and $x_\ell$ to the origin.
-The general definition of a multi-material flux is obtained via the following approximation procedure.
+The general definition of a multi-material flux between two (possibly diffuse) measures involves ``general'' matrix-valued measures.